johnaboucha/bubble-gum-cards-api/content/docs.md

 <h2 id="overview">Overview</h2>

-The Bubble Gum Cards is a JSON-based API that provides access to a curated set of trading cards, mostly baseball, that have been categorized by the contents of their photograph.
+The Bubble Gum Cards is a JSON-based API that provides access to a curated set of baseball cards that have been categorized by the contents of their photograph.

 All requests are made to endpoints appended to the root URL: ```/api/```